What Is An ERISA Lien? 5 Things You Need To Know

 1. Understand what an ERISA Lien Means

-• Whether the plan is self-funded or an insurance plan
+• Whether it is a self-funded plan or an insurance plan

 • Whether the lean can seek reimbursement from the third-party settlement